AniOking/JPDBDashboardApplication/README.md

 # Data Dashboard Application

-## This project is Data Dashboard which will help developer/user
+## This project is the data dashboard which will help HR Department to manage data.

 ### Some features of this application are: